FOSDEM/website/content/interviews/dimitri-staessens-sander-vrijders.markdown

 Q: Could you briefly introduce yourself?

-We are part of the [IDLab](https://www.ugent.be/ea/idlab/en) group at Ghent University (Belgium) that researches everything that relates to “Future Internet”.
+We are part of the [IDLab](https://www.ugent.be/ea/idlab/en) group at Ghent University - imec (Belgium) that researches everything that relates to “Future Internet”.
 Our own research is mostly experimental, transforming cutting edge concepts into working prototypes and evaluate them on network testbeds provided by the Global Environment for Network Innovation (GENI) in the US and Future Internet Research and Experimentation (FIRE+) programs in Europe.

 Q: What will your talk be about, exactly?